 |Certification: SM requires CSM/CSPO certification from the Scrum Alliance.||Certification: PM requires PMP or Prince 2 certification.|

 This has been a guide to the top difference between Scrum Master vs Project Manager.
-Here we have discuss the scrum master vs project manager key differences with infographics and comparison table.
+Here we have discussed the scrum master vs project manager key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-